Use this information to prepare sharper questions for a licensed provider.

 Are compounded GLP-1 medications the same as brand-name versions?

-Compounded GLP-1 medications contain the same active ingredient as brand-name medications.
-They are prescribed by licensed providers and prepared by licensed US-based 503A compounding pharmacies.
-They are not "generic" versions) they are personalized compounded medications made specifically for you based on your prescription.
+Compounded GLP-1 medications contain compounded formulations prescribed by licensed physicians.
+They're prescribed by licensed providers and prepared by licensed US-based 503A compounding pharmacies.
+They aren't "generic" versions) they're personalized compounded medications made specifically for you based on your prescription.

 Can I use GoodRx or similar discount cards for GLP-1 medications?